10 portfolio data sources every effective PMO needs to know

 TL;DR

-• Portfolio data is the decision-grade information that PMOs need to create, prioritize and deliver projects effectively.
+• Portfolio data is the decision-grade information that PMOs need in order to create, prioritize and deliver projects that move the needle for their organizations.

 • This is not about more reports.
 It's about zooming in on the facts that steer decisions — like a lighthouse, not a floodlight.

-Why Prioritization Data Is the Lighthouse of Portfolio Management
+Why Data Is the Lighthouse of Portfolio Management

 There's a version of PMO that produces reports.
 Lots of them.
 Status updates, RAG dashboards, milestone trackers.
-Neatly formatted, dutifully distributed, and — if we're honest — largely ignored.
+Neatly formatted and dutifully distributed, but essentially a backward looking catalogue which is not acting as a a solid foundation for decision making.

 Then there's a version of PMO that acts like a lighthouse.